arrowtype/blog/posts/2021-01-27--hosting-webfont-on-aws/index.md

 ---
-title: Hosting fonts on AWS S3
+title: Hosting licensed fonts on AWS S3 for open-source websites
 description: How to use Amazon Web Services to host a font
 date: 2021-01-27
 tags: